logzio/logz-docs/_source/logzio_collections/_prometheus-sources/telegraf-marklogic.md

 ## Overview

+MarkLogic is a NoSQL database platform that is used in publishing, government, finance and other sectors, with hundreds of large-scale systems in production.
 Telegraf is a plug-in driven server agent for collecting and sending metrics and events from databases, systems and IoT sensors.

 To send your Prometheus-format MarkLogic metrics to Logz.io, you need to add the **inputs.marklogic** and **outputs.http** plug-ins to your Telegraf configuration file.